QuestLore vs Traditional PDPs

 Review → Peer Review

 Instead of a manager-only annual check-in, every completed quest goes through peer review.
-The reviewer earns XP too — making feedback a shared growth moment.
+The reviewer earns Experience Points too — making feedback a shared growth moment.

 Raise → Instant Reward